San Diego County

-The San Diego County Black Infant Health Program (BIH), operated by the Neighborhood House Association, provides services to pregnant and parenting African-American women to help ensure that all babies are born healthy with the goal of reducing the black infant mortality rate.
-Mothers-to-be and new moms participate in 10 week prenatal and postpartum groups and benefit from other valuable referrals, incentives, and life-planning activities that encourage them to make heathy life choices for themselves and their families.
+The San Diego County Black Infant Health Program (BIH) provides prenatal and postpartum services for expectant African American mothers by ensuring that black babies are born healthy.
+Participants enroll in 10-weeks of prenatal and postpartum groups, receive valuable community referrals, incentives, and life-planning activities that encourage them to make healthy life choices for themselves and their families.

 - Participation in 10-week prenatal and 10-week postpartum groups